kirkhu/W_English_WRO2023_FE-Shinan-Fire-On-All-Cylinders/schemes/Camera/README.md

 <div align="center"><img src="../../other/img/logo.png" width="300" alt=" logo"></div>

 # <div align="center">Camera</div>
+- In order for the vehicle to accurately avoid obstacles, a camera module needs to be installed on the vehicle to recognize the position and color of obstacles.
+This allows the controller to compute and control the vehicle's motors for obstacle avoidance.
-- In order to enable the vehicle to avoid obstacles accurately, we need to install a camera module on the vehicle.
-Since we are using a Raspberry Pi as the controller, we need to find a compatible camera module for it.
-To do this, we referred to the camera module used by the American team in last year's competition and compared it with other camera modules in the same series.
-Here is the product information:
+- Since we are using a Raspberry Pi as the controller, we need to find a camera module that is compatible with it.
+To do this, we referenced the camera module used by the American team last year and compared it with other camera modules from the same series.

+__Here is the product information:__
   1. Raspberry Pi Camera Rev 1.3(sensor:OmniVision OV5647)
   2. Raspberry Pi Camera Module V2(sensor:Sony IMX219)
   3. Raspberry Pi Camera Module V3(sensor:Sony IMX708)

-- Considering that V3 is not compatible with our existing Raspberry Pi operating system, we decided not to use that version.
-Additionally, the detection rate of version 1.3 is only 30p, whereas the V2 version can reach a maximum of 90p.
-Therefore, we ultimately chose the Raspberry Pi Camera Module V2 for our project.
-Through experimentation, we found that the V2 version has the best recognition performance.
+- Although the frame rate of Camera Module V3 is higher, we decided not to use it because it is not compatible with the existing Raspberry Pi operating system.
+- The frame rate of Camera 1.3 is only 30p, while the frame rate of Camera Module V2 can reach up to 90p.
+- Through experimentation, we found that the Camera Module V2 version also delivers excellent recognition performance.
+Therefore, we have ultimately chosen the Camera Module V2 as the AI recognition camera module for our self-driving car.
+-
 #### Camera Module
 <div align="center">
 <table>